 Different environments support different allergens.
 When traveling with your pets, always remember to pack allergymedication if prescribed by your veterinarian just in case.
-In addition, pets respond/react differently to different allergens, so there is no one size fits all remedy.
+In addition, pets may respond or react differently to different allergens, so there’s no one size fits all remedy.
 If you think your pet is showing signs of allergies, seek veterinary care.

 2. Unexpected weather changes